aboieriu/back-end-skillcatch/README.md

 and there you are.

-/api/user/ still has some dificulties.Please use only /api/projectGroup for testing,

- AND USE skillcatch_refactored_+login_tables.sql in your MySQL Workbench/phpMyAdmin
+ AND USE skillcatch.sql in your MySQL Workbench/phpMyAdmin

+ There is also a DEFAULTUSER named admin inside DB, so you can insert the hardcoded token for it ?token=admin:1455807188054:1a62a970b25e06e1fe606d5fb66e99ad

+ Working exception part. :xD